mhaugrud/msumcspy/_sources/Functions/Exercises.rst

       import turtle

       def drawSquare(t, sz):
-         """Get turtle t to draw a square of sz side"""
+         """Get turtle t to draw a square with sides sz long"""

          for i in range(4):
             t.forward(sz)